Wasserstein Distributionally Robust Regret Optimization: Motivation and Problem Statement

 where the loss is given by the negative profit, i.e.

-It is well known that under this setting the optimal order quantity is given by $F^{-1}(1 - b/s)$ where $F$ is the cumulative distribution function (CDF) of $X$ under $\mathbb{P}_0$ and $F^{-1}(\cdot)$ denotes the generalized inverse of $F$ \cite[p.260]{nahmias_production_2015} (or the inverse if $F$ is invertible, which we may assume for simplicity).
-In circumstances where the demand distribution is unknown, but relatively well-modeled by $\mathbb{P}_0$, the DRO approach, as discussed in the Introduction, is to solve the problem
+It is well known that under this setting the optimal order quantity is given by $F^{-1}(1 - b/s)$ where $F$ is the cumulative distribution function (CDF) of $X$ under $\mathbb{P}_0$ and $F^{-1}(\cdot)$ denotes the generalized inverse of $F$ \cite[p.260]{nahmias_production_2015}.
+In circumstances where the demand distribution is unknown, but relatively well-modeled by $\mathbb{P}_0$, the DRO approach is to solve the problem